Benefits of Tongue Tie and Lip Tie Laser Surgery

 Soft tissue laser surgery for tongue and lip tie can be used to prevent these potential dental complications that can occur in conjunction with tongue tie or lip tie.
 Laser surgery can also be beneficial in overcoming speech impairment associated with tongue tie/lip tie.

-What to Expect after Tongue Tie/Lip Tie Laser Surgery
+Benefits to Expect after Tongue Tie/Lip Tie Laser Surgery

 Tongue tie and lip tie laser surgery is a relatively simple, quick, and painless procedure.
 Your baby can nurse as soon as he/she desires to do so after the surgery, however, it may take 30-45 minutes for any numbing medication to wear off.